OxyOCE/data-structures/README.md

 To keep things simple, these data structures currently only support `int` for their data type.

 ### Memory Allocation
-`mem.c` provides basic error handling for the `malloc` and `realloc` functions and helps prevents code repetition.
+`mem.c` provides basic error handling for the `malloc` and `realloc` functions and helps prevents code duplication.

 ### Array List
 `array-list.c` is a dynamic array that scales its capacity according to demand.